 |International Baccalaureate||32 points overall, 16 at higher level|

 We welcome applications from candidates offering qualifications other than A and AS levels (including BTEC, European Baccalaureate, International Baccalaureate, Irish Leaving Certificate and Access/Foundation).
-You will be expected to attain an equivalent standard to an A level applicant.
+You will be expected to attain an equivalent standard to an A level applicant or an equivalent standard in other qualifications approved by the University.
 Contact us for further information on equivalencies for these qualifications and others not listed here.

 We welcome applications from international students.
 Helpful information on applying, meeting a University representative in your country or improving your English language levels can be found on the International Office website.
 If English is not your first language, you will be required to pass an approved English test.
 We normally ask for a score of IELTS 6.5.

-Please note that we cannot accept applicants from Greece on the basis of the Apolyterion alone; it must be supplemented by A levels or an equivalent qualification.
+Please note that we cannot accept applicants from Greece on the basis of the Apolyterion alone; it must be supplemented by A levels or an equivalent qualification or an equivalent standard in other qualifications approved by the University.

 We welcome applications from mature students.
 If you will be over 21 at the start of your proposed degree programme, you are eligible for exemption from our normal entry requirements.
 However, you will be required to provide evidence of having completed recent serious and successful study (eg Access, Return to Study, Open University foundation courses) and of your capacity to pursue the course.